rotundasoftware/cartero/README.md

 }
 ```

-At build time, Cartero computes the assets required by each parcel by piggy backing on browserify's dependency graph (starting from the parcel's entry point).
-Thus,
+At build time, Cartero computes the assets required by each parcel by inspecting browserify's dependency graph (starting from the parcel's entry point).
+Assets are passed through a user-defined pipeline of transform streams, and then dropped into your static directory.

-#### To load all the assets from a given package, all you need to do is `require( 'my-module' )`.
+An inventory of what js/css assets are needed by what views is also generated.
+At run time, when a given view is rendered, your application asks the Cartero hook for the js/css assets associated with that view and the exact html needed to load them, which can then simply be dropped into the view's `head` section.
+The result is that each view loads exactly the js/css assets it needs, transformed and post-processed as appropriate.

-The assets are passed through a user-defined pipeline of transform streams, and then dropped into your static directory, along with an inventory of what assets are needed by what views.
-At run time, when a given view is rendered, your application asks the Cartero hook for the assets associated with that view and the exact html needed to load them, which can then simply be dropped into the view's `head` section.
-The result is that each view loads exactly the assets it needs, transformed and post-processed as appropriate.
+Other assets like images can be referenced using the spea

 ## Usage